red-ornob/StudySage.YAG-CCs/README.md

 A collection of YAGPDB commands I wrote for the Study Sage discord Server.

-Feel free to use these on your discord server and you contact me through my email for help.
+Feel free to use these on your discord server and you can contact me through my email for help.